 - Best Ski Resort in town: Mt.
 Bachelor

-- Reasons to Visit: Located in the Deschutes National Forest, Mount Bachelor boasts of 4,000+ acres of spectacular runs with 3,000-foot vertical drop.
+- Reasons to Visit: Located in the Deschutes National Forest, Mount Bachelor boasts 4,000+ acres of spectacular runs with a 3,000-foot vertical drop.

 - Other attractions: Cross more entries off your National Parks bucket lists with Smith Rock State Park and Crater Lake National Park.
-If you want to breathe in the local culture, visit either the historic Downtown Bend or the Old Mill District (or both, you do you!).
+If you want to experience the local culture, visit either the historic Downtown Bend or the Old Mill District (or both, you do you!).

-Bend is a true blue definition of ski town – it has everything from the ski lodges to excellent wineries and breweries, majestic backdrops, a quaint town vibe, and high desert goodness.
-You’ll never run out of things to do from golfing to rockclimbing or just chilling downtown.
+Bend is a true blue definition of ski town; it has everything from ski lodges to excellent wineries and breweries, majestic backdrops, a quaint town vibe, and high desert goodness.
+You’ll never run out of things to do from golfing to rock climbing or just chilling downtown.